prynsh/Random-Band-Name-Generator/README.md

 EJS (Embedded JavaScript),
 HTML,
 CSS,
-JavaScript,
+JavaScript

 Installation
- Markup : 1.
-A numbered list
-              1. A nested numbered list
-              2. Which is numbered
-          2. Which is numbered
 To run this application locally, follow these steps:
-1.Clone this repository to your local machine:
+*Clone this repository to your local machine:
-2.Navigate into the project directory: cs "your directory name" 3.Install the dependencies: npm i
+*Navigate into the project directory: cs "your directory name" 3.Install the dependencies: npm i
 4.Start the server: node index.js
 5.Open your web browser and visit http://localhost:3000 to view the application.